freifunk-kiel/ffki-packages/README.md

 ### gluon-config-mode-hostname-no-pretty

-Adds an extra condition, that the hostname must be of teh LUA type "hostname" too.
-This will disallow some hostnames, that would be of type `pretty_hostname` but it allows to enter an invalid hostname as default, so the user is not allowed to use the default hostname suggestion any more.
+Adds an extra condition, that the nodes hostname must be of the LUA type "hostname".
+This will disallow some possibilities that would be allowed since 2016.2 by the new type `pretty_hostname`.
+The advantage is, that it allows you to set an invalid default hostname in your site.conf, so the user is not allowed to use the default hostname suggestion any more.

-This package Replaces the standard gluon-package `gluon-config-mode-hostname`
+This package replaces the standard gluon-package `gluon-config-mode-hostname`

 ### gluon-config-mode-usb-media

-Enable USB media automount in config mode and set the web path to access it via http://[IPv6]
+Enable USB media automount in config mode and set the web path to access it (default `/media/`) so the USB storage will be accessible via http://[IPv6]/media/

 ### gluon-usb-media

-Automatically mount your USB media in the configured web path in gluon-config-mode-usb-media if "Enable USB media" is set to truew
+Automatically mount your USB media in the configured web path in `gluon-config-mode-usb-media` if "Enable USB media" is set to true.

+### gluon-status-page-en

+An exact copy of `gluon-status-page` with just the german strings translated to english.

+This package replaces the standard gluon-package `gluon-status-page`

 # site-config